 1. Maintain the right heat and speed ratio

 It is true that high print speeds can improve throughput, and higher heat can increase the darkness and contrast of your barcodes.
 However, adjusting your settings to operate at both a high speed and high heat can be damaging to your printhead.

-We generally recommend running your printer on a relatively slow setting.
+The ideal ratio of heat to speed for your specific application is going to vary based on a variety of factors, but generally we recommend running your printer on a relatively slow setting.
 This uses less heat and ensures a crisp, clear printed image.

 If you work with a supplier who sets up and tests your printer with your media prior to shipping it to you, they have likely adjusted the heat and speed ratio to one suitable for your application.